 Each child is unique and special.
 They will have varying interests, learning speeds, and will prefer different learning techniques from other kids.

 But there’s a simple formula you can follow to ensure a good yoga experience for your kids.
-Here are a few factors to consider when purchasing a yoga DVD for your child:
+Here are a few factors to consider when purchasing the best at home yoga DVD for your child:

 It’s challenging to get the attention of kids, especially when they are exposed to a variety of distractions.